ywata/2018-AFP/assignment1.md

 ### Exercise 1 -- Packaging and documentation (10%)

-1. Create a library `smoothies` which exports `perms` and `smoothPerms` (feel free to choose the name of the module).
+1. Create a library `smoothies` which exports `perms` and `smoothPerms` from a module `SmoothPermsSlow`.
 You should be able to install the package by just running `cabal install` in it.
 2. Document the exported functions using [Haddock](http://haskell-haddock.readthedocs.io/en/latest/index.html).

 ### Exercise 2 -- Testsuite (10%)

-1. Write a comprehensive set of properties to check that `smoothPerms` works correctly.
+1. Write a `SmothPermsTest` module with a comprehensive set of properties to check that `smoothPerms` works correctly.
 2. Integrate your testsuite with Cabal using `tasty` ([here is how you do so](https://github.com/feuerbach/tasty#project-organization-and-integration-with-cabal)).

 ### Exercise 3 -- Implementation with trees (30%)

 The initial implementation of `smoothPerms` is very expensive.
 A better approach is to build a tree, for which it holds that each path from the root to a leaf corresponds to one of the possible permutations, next prune this tree such that only smooth paths are represented, and finally use this tree to generate all the smooth permutations from.
+Expose this new implementation in a new `SmoothPermsTree` module.

 1. Define a data type `PermTree` to represented a permutation tree.
 2. Define a function `listToPermTree` which maps a list onto this tree.